rbms-bsc/DCRMR/_pages/SOR/Statement-of-responsibility-relating-to-title-proper.md

 >Example:
 ><CITE>Prudence Palfrey / Thomas Bailey Aldrich</CITE>
 ><CITE>Note on statement of responsibility</CITE>: Author’s name printed at head of title on title page
->(Comment: Information is transcribed in two elements: [Title proper](/DCRMR/title/Title-proper/) and Statement of responsibility relating to title proper.
+>(*Comment*: Information is transcribed in two elements: [Title proper](/DCRMR/title/Title-proper/) and Statement of responsibility relating to title proper.
 The example is formatted according to ISBD for clarity)

 ## 2.21.33 Single statements of responsibility relating to title proper with two or more names